pyth-network/pyth-gitbook/solana-price-feeds/solana.md

 We provide two different SDKs for Solana on-chain programs to use Pyth prices:

 {% tabs %}
-{% tab title="Solana" %}
+{% tab title="Rust" %}
-The [pyth-sdk-solana crate](https://github.com/pyth-network/pyth-sdk-rs/tree/main/pyth-sdk-solana) can be used to consume Pyth prices inside your Solana programs.
+The [pyth-sdk-solana crate](https://github.com/pyth-network/pyth-sdk-rs/tree/main/pyth-sdk-solana) can be used to consume Pyth prices inside Solana programs written in Rust.
 {% endtab %}

 {% tab title="NEON EVM" %}